Jammy2211/PyAutoCTI/docs/overview/overview_2_parallel_and_serial.rst

 We again need to define our CTI model, that is the number of traps our 2D data encounters when we pass it through the clocker and replicate the CCD clocking process.

-We will again use a trap which captures electrons instantaneously and define the ccd's phase describing how the electron cloud fills pixels.
+We will again use a trap which captures electrons instantaneously and define the CCD's phase describing how the electron cloud fills pixels.

 You'll note that the variables below use the prefix ``parallel_``, which indicates that this is only accounting for